fmcg sales incentives

 • Cost management: Offering incentives incurs costs.
 FMCG companies need to balance the financial investment in incentives with the expected returns, ensuring that increased sales and revenue justify the overall cost.

-• Fairness and equality: It is crucial to ensure fairness and equality in incentive distribution.
+• Fairness and equality: Ensuring fairness and equality in incentive distribution is crucial.
 Inequitable incentive programs can lead to dissatisfaction among sales teams and negatively impact morale.

 • Changing market dynamics: FMCG companies operate in dynamic markets with evolving consumer preferences.
 Incentive programs should be adaptable to changes in market conditions and consumer behavior.